hlemcke/formatus/README.md

 ## Future Enhancements

-1. Add formats for lists: ordered and unordered
+1. Add format for superscript
+2. Add format for subscript
+3. Add format to change text color
-2. Add action to change text color
+4. Add format to change text color
+5. Add format for unordered list
+6. Add format for ordered list (auto-counting)
-3. Add action to insert an emoji.
+7. Add action to insert an emoji.
 This should become an optional add-on action similar to `FormatusAnchor`.
 Could also include converting an emoji name into emoji inline (insert into current text node).
-4. Parse markdown as formatted input
+8. Parse markdown as formatted input
-5. Export formatted text in markdown format
+9. Export formatted text in markdown format